vandrada/csb/parallel/README.md

 Finally, if there isn't a `varscan.conf` in your working directory, you need to pass the absolute path to a `varscan.conf`

-    chromo_split --file=your.bam --varscan=/Users/You/VarScan.jar --action=mpileup2snp --varscan-conf=/Users/You/varscan.conf
+    chromo_split your.bam mpileup2snp /Users/You/VarScan.jar --varscan-conf=/Users/You/varscan.conf

 # Notes
-* The program creates three directories in your working directory with the prefixes of `bam_`, `mpileup_`, and `vcf_` the suffix of each will be the name of the passed in file. i.e `chromo_split -f test.bam` will create `bam_test/`, `mpileup_test/`, and `vcf_test/`.
+* The program creates three directories in your working directory with the prefixes of `bam_`, `mpileup_`, and `vcf_` the suffix of each will be the name of the passed in file. i.e `chromo_split test.bam [...]` will create `bam_test/`, `mpileup_test/`, and `vcf_test/`.

 * To save space, the default behavior is to delete each file once it has been processed.
-For small bam files the three directories shouldn't be a problem, but processing an initial bam file of five gigabytes in size produced an additional forty gigabytes.
+For small bam files the three directories shouldn't be a problem, but processing a bigger bam file can produce a lot of additional data.
 If you would like to keep the bam file pass `--keep-bam`; if you would like to keep the mpileup files pass `--keep-mpileup`; finally, if you would like to keep all the files pass `--keep-all`.

+* The `varscan.conf` file is simply a file where each argument to pass to VarScan is on a single line.